fieldtrip/website/faq/preproc/biosemi_reference.md

     - /faq/biosemi_reference/
 ---

-# Why should I start with rereferencing for BioSemi EEG data?

 {% include markup/yellow %}
 BioSemi explains it themselves in their frequently asked question about [the function of the CMS and DRL electrodes](https://www.biosemi.com/faq/cms&drl.htm).
 {% include markup/end %}